vinaysetty/thesis_proposals/2021/bachelor_mobile_app_for_fake_news_detection.md

 ## Prerequisites
   - DAT310 Web programming
   - DAT240 Advanced Programming
-  - Unity or material.io or any other app framework
+  - Flutter or material.io or any other app framework

 # Problem description